Transport in Dublin: Public transport

 There are a number of modes of public transport in the Greater Dublin area run by a number of transport operators, most of them state or semi-state entities.
 Public transport in Dublin was overseen by the Dublin Transportation Office until 2009 when the National Transport Authority replaced this body.
 Public transport in Dublin underwent a major expansion in recent years, and the Irish Government had plans to invest heavily in the system under the Transport 21 plan.
 However, as a result of the changed economic environment since 2008 these plans have been subject to re-assessment.

 Dublin's transit system utilises electrified suburban trains, diesel commuter rail, trams and a bus network to provide services to the population of the Greater Dublin Area.

-The now defunct-Railway Procurement Agency was responsible for establishing an integrated ticketing system for use throughout Dublin City.
-This system was introduced on 12 December 2011 and is based on use of a pre-paid electronic card called a Leap card.
+The now-defunct Railway Procurement Agency was responsible for establishing an integrated ticketing system for use throughout Dublin City.
+This system was introduced on 12 December 2011 and is based on use of a pre-paid electronic card called a TFI Leap Card.
 The National Transport Authority is responsible for improving integration between Dublin's various public transport systems.
-The number of Leap card users was reported to have increased by 500,000 users to 2.5 million users in September 2017.
+The number of Leap Card users was reported to have increased by 500,000 users to 2.5 million users in September 2017.